hahayz77/todosListReact/README.md

 ## :fire: Features
  - Delete, done and archive tasks
- - Responsive layout
+ - Tailwind CSS Responsive layout
- - CSS animations
+ - SVG animations with CSS
  - Local storage

  ## :bulb: Things that i've learned with this project